 In Urban Plains / Anderson Park, the current vacancy rate is 2.0%, which is a lower rate of vacancies than 86.7% of all neighborhoods in the U.S. This means that the housing supply in Urban Plains / Anderson Park is very tight compared to the demand for property here.

-Homes built from 2000 through today make up a higher proportion of the Urban Plains / Anderson Park neighborhood's real estate landscape than 99.0% of the neighborhoods in America.
-When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 91.6% of the residential real estate here is classified as newer.
+If you like the look and ambience of new homes and newly built neighborhoods, you will love the Urban Plains / Anderson Park neighborhood.
+A whopping 91.6% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.0% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 In addition, one of the really unique and interesting things about the look and setting of the Urban Plains / Anderson Park neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 88.8% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 98.0% of all neighborhoods in America.